 Grant period

 Refers to a specific time period during the academic year when grant applications are accepted and a certain percentage of funding is allocated.
-These time periods are subject to change each academic year as determined by the Executive Council and in consideration of the Saitsa fiscal year.
+These time periods are subject to change each academic year as determined by the Director, Student Services and in consideration of the Saitsa fiscal year.
 The grant periods are as follows:

 July – August September – December January - June